 Though stainless steel appliances add a more contemporary, industrial appearance to a home, they can also blend in with any pre-existing décor.
 White surfaces were once thought to be the ultimate neutralizer: since it’s actually the absence of color, everything else can match it.
 However, the same can be said for metal: its naturally reflective material allows it to echo the look of any surrounding material.
 It’s the best of both worlds.
 Due to their shine, they can really pop; but they can also fade into the background.
 Even if you don’t like the “industrial” look and prefer wooden cabinets, linoleum floors, and Formica countertops, metallic veneers can still fit in with any personal design choice.

-Need to find a pro for your steel appliances?Find Pros
+Ready to start your steel appliances?Find Pros

 But like any other design choice, these products aren’t perfect.
 Here are some things to consider while making your decision.